 Ironically, “survival mode” does just the opposite—fueling inflammation and organ damage, driving disease processes, and suppressing immune function.

 The good news is, there’s a lot you can do to transform this stress-based response and in the process, unleash greater healing potential.

 In this article, I’ll be sharing some evidence-based, practice-tested tools that can help quiet your biochemical alarm system, optimize your immune function, and achieve greater health and vitality.
 These strategies are based on extensive research, and importantly, success I’ve seen helping countless others facing even more difficult circumstances.

 The shift from survival mode to a state of thriving vitality, takes place on many levels—mental, emotional, physical—all the way down to your DNA.
 And while it may seem complicated, it can be easier than you think—regardless of the challenges you face.

-In my last article, I shared some vital information about balancing your immune responses to help prevent the cytokine storm that’s proving to be so dangerous in COVID-19.
+In my last article, I shared some vital information about balancing your immune responses to help prevent the cytokine storm that’s proving to be so dangerous in viral infections.

 As we explored in that article, one of the most important aspects of regulating and optimizing your immune system, is to control the master alarm protein, Galectin-3.

 Like a power switch for a complex alarm system, Galectin-3 in the body is activated in response to stress—physical, mental, emotional—and in turn, triggers a cascade of inflammatory signals and reactions.

 This can be important to allow a swift and efficient response to danger—as long as the alarm turns off when the threat has passed.
 The problem is, when you’re actually under (or even just perceive) ongoing or intense stress, the Galectin-3 alarm stays elevated on high alert, fueling a constant surge of inflammatory cell messengers (cytokines) and other damaging compounds.